 We opted for the light bulb because we could disinfect specific objects and surfaces, but also use it to disinfect a larger areas such as entire rooms.
 The option to remove airborne pathogens was also a huge plus.
 We chose a 60 watt bulb that could be inserted into a standard light socket.
 They also offer these bulbs with remote controls so that you can safely turn the light on and off without having direct contact with the UV rays.
-Due to the concerns of direct exposure, you should definitely get one with a remote control.
+Due to the concerns of direct exposure, you should definitely consider getting one with a remote control.

 Wattage is important if your goal is to sanitize larger areas.
 If you are just shooting for object disinfection, a 7 or 11 watt wand used within a few inches of the object should be sufficient.
 Be sure to read the product’s specifications before purchase.
 And again, make sure you aren’t buying a black light.
 We found many misleading products claiming to sanitize that were black lights and not UVC emitting lights.
 Again, ensure that the product description specifically states the nonometers (wavelengths) the light emits.